-In the extreme cases, high potassium can cause paralysis and heart problems.
-If your potassium levels are too high, your heartbeat can become irregular.
+In extreme cases, high potassium can cause paralysis and heart problems.
+If your potassium levels are too high, your heartbeat can become irregular and you can have heart failure.
 If left untreated, high potassium levels can even cause your heart to stop.

 Because of this, it’s important that you see your doctor promptly if you start experiencing any of these symptoms.
-Extremely high potassium levels will require you to be hospitalized until your levels are back to normal.
+If you have extremely high potassium levels, you’ll need to be hospitalized until your levels are back to normal.

-However, if you skip regular checkups, you may not be aware of high potassium levels until you start developing symptoms.
+It’s important to have regular checkups because you may not be aware you have high potassium levels until you start developing symptoms.

-Usually, treatment for high potassium levels has two goals—to help your body get rid of the excess potassium and to stabilize your heart.
+Usually, treatment for high potassium levels aims to help your body get rid of the excess potassium quickly and to stabilize your heart.

 If you have high potassium due to kidney failure, hemodialysis is your best treatment option.
 Hemodialysis uses a machine to remove waste from your blood because your kidneys cannot filter your blood effectively.

 Drugs may also be used to treat your high potassium levels.
-Gluconate might be given to reduce the effect that potassium has on your heart.
+You might be given gluconate to reduce the effect that potassium has on your heart.

-In addition to medical treatments, you can do to some things at home to help alleviate the symptoms of high potassium levels.
+In addition to medical treatments, you can also help alleviate the symptoms of high potassium levels at home.

 One of the easiest ways to naturally lower your potassium levels is to reduce the amount of potassium in your diet.
 This means limiting foods and supplements that are high in potassium.
-Some foods that are potassium-rich include:
+Some foods that are high in potassium include:

 Some salt substitutes are also high in potassium.
 When you buy a salt substitute, make sure to avoid any that list KCI (potassium chloride) as an ingredient.
-Foods that are high in additives—such as manufactured baked goods and sports drinks—are also usually high in potassium.
+Foods that are high in additives, such as commercial baked goods and sports drinks, are also usually high in potassium.

 It may also help if you eat less red or processed meat.
 Try to drink more water and exercise regularly, too.

 You may like to take herbs as a way to treat your ailments.
-However, there are a few herbs that you should not take when you have high potassium levels.
-Alfalfa, nettle, and dandelion can actually increase your potassium levels and should be avoided.
+However, there are a few herbs that you shouldn’t take when you have high potassium levels.
+Alfalfa, nettle, and dandelion can increase your potassium levels and should be avoided.